OLIVIERI Luca Maria

 In recognition of his contribution in the field of archaeology and cultural heritage and 30 years of archaeological service in Pakistan, he was awarded in 2016 of the title of Sitara-i-Imtiaz (“Star of Excellence”) by the president of the Islamic Republic of Pakistan.
 In 2013 and 2017 he was awarded of the title of Ufficiale OSI (“Order of the Star of Italy”), and Grande Ufficiale OSI by the President of the Italian Republic.

-From 1992 to date, he has published more than 140 research paper and scientific monographic studies mostly on South and Central Asian archaeology, history of art, and cultural management (including 7 monographic studies, and a field archaeology handbook for university students).
+From 1992 to date, he has published more than 150 research paper (including a dozen of book reviews) and scientific monographic studies mostly on South and Central Asian archaeology, history of art, and cultural management (including 8 monographic studies [one is forthcoming], and a field archaeology handbook for university students).

-He is the editor of the series ACT Field School Reports and Memoirs (from 2013, 10 volumes published to date); co-editor of the Journal of Asian Civilizations (2017 -).
-He is member of the scientific/editorial boards of the following Pakistani research journals: Frontier Archaeology, Ancient Pakistan, Pakistan Archaeology, Pakistan Heritage, FWU Journal of Social Sciences.
+He is the editor of the series ACT Field School Reports and Memoirs (from 2013, 11 volumes published to date); co-editor of the Journal of Asian Civilizations (2017 -); senior editor of the journal East and West (new series; 2020 -).
+He is member of the scientific/editorial boards of the following research journals: Frontier Archaeology, Ancient Pakistan, Pakistan Archaeology, Pakistan Heritage, FWU Journal of Social Sciences, East and West.
 In 2012 he became a member of the scientific board of the Commissio Sinica.
 In 2011 he was recognised PhD tutor by the High Education Commission, Pakistan.
+From 2018 he is International Consultant of the project "Cultural Formation and Transformation: Shahi Art and Architecture from Afghanistan to the West Tibetan Frontier at the Dawn of the Islamic Era" (Universität Wien, Institut für Kunstgeschichte).
 He is collaborating as key consultant and trainer (archaeology) to the UNESCO (Afghanistan) projects in collaboration with the Afghan Institute of Archaeology (from 2018).
 He is member of the UNESCO Roster for Culture in Emergencies (Middle East, South and Central Asia) (from 2019).
+In 2020 he has been elected as member of the Core Management Committee of the International Conference on Buddhism in Pakistan (Silk Road Centre and Taxila Institute of Asian Civilizations) (Islamabad 2021).
+From 2020 he is external member of the PhD Course in Cultural Heritage and Heritage Management established at the Hazara University, Manshera, Pakistan.
+From 2020 he is also ordinary member of the CeSAV (Centro Studi di Archeologia Venezia, Ca' Foscari University of Venice).

 Le informazioni riportate sono state caricate sul sito dell'Università Ca' Foscari Venezia direttamente dall'utente a cui si riferisce la pagina.
 La correttezza e veridicità delle informazioni pubblicate sono di esclusiva responsabilità del singolo utente.